redhat-performance/jetlag/docs/tips-and-vars.md

 controlplane_etcd_on_nvme: true
 ```

+> [!WARNING]
-**Note:** The values seen in `/dev/disk/by-path` may differ between RHEL8 and RHEL9.
+> The values seen in `/dev/disk/by-path` may differ between RHEL8 and RHEL9.
-If your OpenShift version is based on RHEL9 (4.13+), you should install RHEL9 on the nodes
+> If your OpenShift version is based on RHEL9 (4.13+), you should install RHEL9 on the nodes
-first to ensure the paths are correct.
+> first to ensure the paths are correct.
-eg: `/dev/sda` - Seen on Supermicro 1029U
+> eg: `/dev/sda` - Seen on Supermicro 1029U
 ```
 RHEL8:
 lrwxrwxrwx.
 1 root root  9 Feb  5 19:22 pci-0000:00:11.5-ata-1 -> ../../sda